-This short but fun route recommended for all Beginner riders has low traffic volumes (especially the farther you get away from Hwy 1A) and gets you to Cochrane but keeps you off of busy Highway 1A.
+This short but fun route recommended for all Beginner riders has generally low traffic volumes (especially the farther you get away from Hwy 1A) and gets you to Cochrane but keeps you off of busy Highway 1A.
 An easy, gentle, rolling ride has a maximum uphill grade is only 4.1%.
 At the halfway point, Intermediate riders can extend the ride by venturing down the hill into the town of Cochrane.
 Your downhill skills will come in handy and you will be challenged to a leg burning trek back up Cochrane Hill (bragging rights are earned!).
 See Alternative route details.

 This route makes a great early season ride.
 Please ride single file on this route.
 The convenience of this ride is that it is a short drive from the city limits so lends itself well to an evening weekday or early Saturday morning.
 Not recommended on Sunday mornings due to increased traffic due to the Bearspaw Farmers Market and not recommended when the acreage owners are rushing home weekdays after work from 4-6 pm.